WVWC-Space-Team/WVWCSpectrometer/README.md

 ## Code
 ### `SONYILX511`
-- _Note that all modifying functions return `true` or `false` based on wether or not the function executed properly._
+- _Note that all modifying functions return `true` or `false` based on whether or not the function executed properly._
 ``` cpp
 class SONYILX511
 {